1jour1vin

 Wine rated (2025 guide) 100/100

 Les Carmes Haut-Brion 2022 is a majestic masterpiece from technical director Guillaume Pouthier.
-Dark and homogeneous in the glass, the 2022 presents an exotic blend of black cherry, lavender, sage, blood orange, menthol, espresso and dried flowers.
-It shows extraordinary depth and substance in all its dimensions.
-The time spent in the glass hints at what lies ahead in the years and decades to come.
-The 2022 is a co-fermentation of 40% Cabernet Franc, 34% Cabernet Sauvignon and 26% Merlot, made from 70% grape stalks that have rested a full 6 weeks on the skins.
-Ageing is 70% new oak, 20% 18HL barrels and 10% amphorae.
-Most importantly, all the elements are so well balanced that nothing stands out.
-On the contrary, it's the wine's total harmony that's breathtaking.
+Dark and uniform in the glass, the 2022 presents an exotic blend of black cherry, lavender, sage, blood orange, menthol, espresso, and dried flowers.
+It displays extraordinary depth and substance in all its dimensions.
+Time spent in the glass gives a glimpse of what awaits us in the years and decades to come.
+The 2022 is a co-fermentation of 40% Cabernet Franc, 34% Cabernet Sauvignon, and 26% Merlot, made from 70% stems that have rested on the skins for a full six weeks.
+The wine is aged in 70% new oak, 20% 18HL barrels, and 10% amphorae.
+More importantly, all the elements are so well balanced that nothing stands out.
+On the contrary, it is the total harmony of the wine that is breathtaking.
 Magnificent.
 2030-2072

 Yves Beck